13 Top-Rated Beach Destinations in Italy, 2019

 - Read More:

-- 10 Top-Rated Tourist Attractions in Cefalù
+- Top-Rated Tourist Attractions in Cefalù

 So pay up, flop down, and join the fun.
 There's a Coney Island honky-tonk atmosphere here that's contagious, once you get past the idea of renting sand.
 Across the street behind the beach is a row of hotels of every kind—even the grand hotels of the sort you'll find at old-money resorts like Sanremo, such as the luxury Hotel De Londres, with its pool and rooftop spa.
 Don't expect to find an available umbrella—or lodging—in August without an advance booking.

-While you're there, stop to see the surprising town of Rimini just inland, a busy Roman colony and port with a number of Roman sites.
+While you're here, stop to see the surprising town of Rimini just inland, a busy Roman colony and port with a number of Roman sites.
 Children will love taking a trip through the wonders of Italy, all shrunk to their size at the popular attraction, Italia in Miniatura.

 Accommodation: Where to Stay in Rimini

-12 Lido, Venice
+13. Lido, Venice